Skip to content

 Pure Culture Methods

-In order to obtain pure culture of any microorganism, any method to be used must ensure the introduction of a single cell into a sterile growth medium in a suitable culture vessel.
-The small size of most microbes makes mechanical separation of single cells impossible.
-Though, recent development of the micromanipulator has made this possible, it is a difficult and specialised instrument for routine work.
+In order to obtain a pure culture of any microorganism, any method to be used must ensure the introduction of a single cell into a sterile growth medium in a suitable culture vessel.
+The small size of most microbes makes the mechanical separation of single cells impossible.
+Though recent development of the micromanipulator has made this possible, it is a difficult and specialized instrument for routine work.

 BSc 2nd Year Methods in Microbiology Notes Study Material

-Methods for obtaining pure culture of a microorganism
+Methods for obtaining a pure culture of a microorganism

 We shall describe different methods of pure culture in somewhat detail now.
-Following three are the most commonly used methods of pure cultures in laboratory work: (i) pour plate method, (ii) streak plate method, and (iii) spread plate method.
+The following three are the most commonly used methods of pure cultures in laboratory work: (i) pour plate method, (ii) streak plate method, and (iii) spread plate method.

 Serial dilutions of the sample